TomRosenbloom/laravel_contacts/resources/documentation/Laravel Contacts.md

 # Laravel Contacts

+## Implementation notes

+In the resources controller created from artisan, the param passed to methods update, store etc. is Contact model rather than an id.
+For now I'm using id just to get up and running, but look into this...

 ## Data structure

 Note, the data structure for physical addresses is v similar to email addresses.
 Maybe just do one of these to start with...